Buddhadebroy/catalogx/readme.txt

 📊 **Boost Sales by Strategically Placing Buttons** : Place call-to-action buttons where they’ll get the most engagement, boosting clicks and sales.
 🎨 **Match Your Brand’s Style with Customization** : Create a cohesive look by using custom colors and fonts that reflect your brand’s unique style.

-==✌️Customizable enquiry Forms ==
+==✌️Customizable Enquiry Forms ==
 Enhance customer interactions with customizable forms tailored to your business needs.
-This tool helps you create engaging enquiry experiences, capture vital information, and streamline communication.
+This tool helps you create engaging inquiry experiences, capture vital information, and streamline communication.

 = Key Features: =
 🎨 **Design with Brand Alignment** : Craft visually appealing forms that reflect your company's aesthetic, ensuring a consistent brand experience.
 🧩 **Diverse Field Options** : Utilize a range of input types including text, checkboxes, dropdowns, and file uploads to capture the right information.
 🛡️ **Enhanced Security Measures** : Safeguard your forms against spam and abuse by implementing reCAPTCHA, adding an extra layer of protection.
 🔧 **User-Friendly Management** : Easily create, edit, and update forms through an intuitive admin interface, simplifying form management.
-📊 **Tailored Data Collection** : Capture the exact information you need for each customer enquiry, ensuring the form meets your specific business requirements.
+📊 **Tailored Data Collection** : Capture the exact information you need for each customer inquiry, ensuring the form meets your specific business requirements.

-== ✌️Centralized enquiry Hub ==
+== ✌️Centralized Enquiry Hub ==
-Simplify customer communication with an all-in-one messaging dashboard, streamlining enquiry management, improving team collaboration, and ensuring timely, organized responses.
+Simplify customer communication with an all-in-one messaging dashboard, streamlining inquiry management, improving team collaboration, and ensuring timely, organized responses.

 = Key Features: =
 💬 **Unified Conversation Platform** : Access all customer inquiries and ongoing discussions in one centralized location, streamlining communication.